 • • • •

 Actually, sounding like something lifted from an early draft can be said for rather a lot of the magic deployed over the course of DHs.
-And a good deal of the rest of it sounds like one-trick-pony patch jobs inserted to serve a single purpose where the demands of the plot didn’t fit anything that she had lying around already, and she couldn’t be bothered to stop and think any solution out which would have blended in seamlessly.
+And a good deal of the rest of it sounds like one-trick-pony patch jobs stuffed in to serve a single purpose where the demands of the plot didn’t fit anything that she had lying around already, and she couldn’t be bothered to stop and think any solution out which would have blended in seamlessly.

 Let’s take a break from the Fidelius and look at a couple of other pieces of stupidity that we are expected to “just accept” in this book.